 - Heart-Shaped.
 The goal of a heart-shaped face is to make your forehead look narrower.
 Avoid styles with lots of volume in the top and crown.
 A shoulder-length lob would look great.
 If you have curls, a medium shag will create the perfect balance.

 - Oval.
 This is the ideal face shape, so you aren’t trying to create any specific illusion.
 Any haircut that lightens your thick hair and suits your lifestyle will be a great fit.

 - Round.
 You always want to make a round face look longer.
 Long hair is the best way to do so.
 At the same time, you still need layers to reduce bulk.
 Try a shoulder-length cut with facial framing and textured layers for the best of both worlds.

 - Square.
 The ultimate goal here is softening and rounding the hard angles of your face.
 So, blunt lines are a no-go.
-Any length can create softness so long as you have lots of texture, even through your ends.
+Any length can create softness as long as you have a lot of texture, even through your ends.
 No matter what cut you choose, ask for facial framing starting around your cheekbones and point-cutting throughout.

 - Rectangle.
 A common challenge with this face shape is sunken or hollow-looking cheeks.
 The best way to counteract this is with a chin-length layered bob or shag.
 I suggest asking for layers that create volume around your cheekbones, too.
 This combo creates the illusion of an oval face shape.

 Bangs can be an excellent choice for women with thick hair.
 Fringe is one more way to add lightness and reduce bulk.